gitops-jml/gitops-with-rhacm/README.md

 UC3: Add a specific route for each target environment (use kustomize)
 ---------------------------------------------------------------
-TBD
+To be able to deploy a unique application to several different environments without to duplicate yaml files, we will use **kustomize** which can build a set of yaml files based on a specific directory structure separating what is common from what is specific.

+In our use case ( gitops-with-rhacm/deployables/apps/apps-group1/app1 )
-- the base folder describes everything common
+- the **base** folder describes everything common : the different manifests and a kustomization.yaml file that lists the ones to deploy
-- the dev and prod folders define the specificities
+- the **dev** and **prod** folders define the specificities (the routes in our case) and a kustomization.yaml file describing the base location and the list of specifics

 UC4: managing secrets (sealed secrets)
 -------------------------------------